 Few indicators are given below as examples:

-Most of the locations of the Apollo Hospitals Group are reporting data currently.
-Monthly summary of the performance is reviewed by the oversight committee and the individual locations draw action plans on improving scores in parameters scoring low.
-Trends in scores in individual parameters are identified quarterly; six monthly and annually to look for consistency in good or poor performance, identify improvement or decline and irregular fluctuations.
+The monthly summary of the performance is reviewed by the Oversight Committee and the individual hospitals draw action plans on improving scores in parameters that they are scoring low.
+Trends in scores in individual parameters are identified every quarter, every six months and annually.
+This helps in looking for consistency in good or poor performance, identifying improvement or decline and irregular fluctuations.
 Consistent low performance, decline or fluctuation in scores for any parameter becomes the focus area of the hospital and is aggressively worked upon for improvement.

 ACE@25 was chosen for presentation at the ISQua Conference, 2011 and Conference of the Royal College of Physicians, 2014.
 Besides this, it has also been published as a case study by the Richard Ivey School of Business and won the FICCI Healthcare Excellence Award 2011.